Model independent analysis of femtoscopic correlation functions: An application to the $D_{s0}^*(2317)$: Results

 In Fig.~\ref{fig:Cfunc}, we show the result for the correlation function of $D^0 K^+$, $D^+ K^0$, $D^+_s \eta$ calculated for $R=1$~fm.
 The correlation functions are very similar to those obtained in Refs.~\cite{Liu:2023uly} and \cite{Albaladejo:2023pzq} for the $D^0 K^+$, which are the only ones depicted in the papers.
 We have checked that the agreement also holds with the $D^+ K^0$ correlation function of Ref.~\cite{Liu:2023uly}\footnote{We thank Li-Sheng Geng for providing us with this information.}.
 In addition, we present the results for the $D_s^+ \eta$ correlation function.
 We find that the $D^0 K^+$ correlation function has bigger strength than the one for $D^+ K^0$ and the latter has bigger strength than that for the $D_s^+ \eta$ channel.
 We also corroborate the finding of Ref.~\cite{Liu:2023uly} that the effect of the $D_s^+ \eta$ channel in the other two correlation functions is negligible.

-Then, we take the three correlation functions and take 31 points in each of them with an error equal to 0.03.
-We run MINUIT to evaluate the parameters and find a best fit with the values.
+Although the precise values of the parameters are not very meaningful because of the strong correlations, we show the average value from all the fits for these parameters in order to get a feeling of their value.
+The $R$ parameter is uncorrelated and its uncertainty determines indeed the error of this parameter.

-From the values of the parameters, we can obtain $T_{ij}$ and from these different magnitudes: The binding energy of the resulting bound state, the scattering length $a_i$ and the effective range $r_{0,i}$ for the three channels.
+From the values of the parameters of each fit of the resampling procedure, we can obtain $T_{ij}$ and from these different magnitudes: The binding energy of the resulting bound state, the scattering length $a_i$ and the effective range $r_{0,i}$ for the three channels.
 The coupling $g_i$ of the bound state obtained to each one of the channels and the probabilities $P_i$ for each channel in the wave function of the bound state obtained.

 As shown in Refs.~\cite{Gamermann:2009uq,Dai:2023cyo}, the $T$ matrix used here and the one in Quantum Mechanics have different normalization and we have for each channel

 with

 In one channel, we would have